 Los Mochis– sea level; El Fuerte –400 feet– and warm year- round; Cerocahui and Chihuahua City–5000 feet and Divisadero Area– 7000 feet—are moderate year-round with occasional snow in winter; Creel-8000—is sweater or jacket weather in the evenings year-round.

 How does one get to Chihuahua City or Los Mochis to begin travel on the train?

 This will depend upon which end of the line (Chihuahua City or Los Mochis) one chooses to begin the trip.
-International gateways such as Phoenix, Los Angeles, Houston and Tijuana offer air service to both Los Mochis and Chihuahua in order to begin a tour.
+International gateways such as Mexico City, Los Angeles, Houston and Tijuana offer air service to both Los Mochis and Chihuahua in order to begin a tour.

 What documents are required to enter Mexico?

 Foreigners entering Mexico as tourists must have current passport or pass card with at least 6-months before the expiration date.